madz0/CQmvc/README.md

 return "/en-Us/Home/index";

 The Other function (getNotFoundPath) is called when CQmvc could not find the Controller or the Action brought by the PATH.

+**4) Master View**

 CQmvc also provides Templating using Master View Technique.
 Models and ViewModels can be passed to Views by Constructors directly or assign to View Class Fields.

-Checkout the example provided with the source inside App folder.
+For example:

 CQmvc also has some helper Classes like SimpleCaptcha from (https://github.com/claviska/simple-php-captcha) Converted to a suitable Class and a UUID Class directly copy and pasted from http://php.net/manual/de/function.uniqid.php.
 Also there is a Store Class for serializatoins and a Simple Validator Class.